 Diane began her career at Farm Credit Midsouth in October 2016.
 In January 2021 Diane assumed the role of Executive Vice President, Finance/CFO.
 Previously her role was Controller.
-In that role she was responsible for ensuring the Association's financial information is accurately reported to all stake-holders.
+As Chief Financial Officer she is responsible for ensuring the Association's financial information is accurately reported to all stake-holders.
 Prior to joining the Farm Credit Midsouth team, Diane worked in the commercial banking industry for almost 25 years.